xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 ⚠️ Note that using `engine="zarr"` like above would still result in data being loaded into CPU memory before being transferred to GPU memory.

-II. **Option 2: Direct-to-GPU via KvikIO (Zarr -> GPU)** If your system supports [GPU Direct Storage (GDS)](https://developer.nvidia.com/blog/gpudirect-storage/), KvikIO enables the GPU to read data directly into GPU memory, bypassing CPU memory.
+II. **Option 2: Direct-to-GPU via KvikIO (Zarr -> GPU)** If your system supports [GPU Direct Storage (GDS)](https://developer.nvidia.com/blog/gpudirect-storage/),  you can use `kvikio` to read data directly into GPU memory, bypassing CPU memory.

 Here is a minimal example of how to do this:
 ```python
 import kvikio.zarr